LTP97/MailProject/README.md

 So please be patient when using accounts with lots of mails in their inbox.

 Currently only supports GMX-Accounts - wrong account type entry breaks the app.
-To run set up resources.config.properties.
+To run: set up resources.config.properties.

 Future improvements:
 Improve synchronization performance(change message fetching approach), add custom mail provider entry, add gmail authentication